NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

   seeing an output of the order:
   ``It took 3.18988 seconds.``
 ..
-  FIXME:: Decide on what to do with this for march release without updated python.
+  Fix me: Decide on what to do with this for march release without updated python.
     Spending the rest of the week writing this for the kernel builder when it will just be taken out doesn't seem like a great use of time.